A Wander around the Felt Cave, Lucy Sparrow’s Felt Making Studio

 Inspiring City Distractions

-Picking me up from the station she arrives in a former ambulance, an investment which she felt was the ideal means of getting around.
-Except that being Lucy Sparrow she has changed the name of it to the ‘National Felt Service’ and then emblazoned on the side it says ‘Felt Aid Ambulance Service’.
+Picking me up from the station she arrives in a former ambulance.
+It’s an investment which she felt was the ideal means of getting around.
+Being Lucy Sparrow she has changed the name of it to the ‘National Felt Service’.
+Emblazoned on the side it says ‘Felt Aid Ambulance Service’.
 It’s quite a sight and certainly announces her arrival.

 lucy sparrow